ConceptualBlending/monster_render_system/README.md

 Using [MonoDevelop](http://www.monodevelop.com/) as development environment is recommended.

 ### Mac OS
 Using [MonoDevelop/Xamarin Studio](http://xamarin.com/) as development environment is recommended.
 You can download and install the packages provided by Xamarin.
-If you don't have the MDK installed, the package isntaller should do this automatically for you.
+If you don't have the MDK installed, the package installer should do this automatically for you.

 ### Windows
-This project was not tested on Windows but should be buildable with [Visual C# Express](http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx).
+This project was not tested on Windows but should be build-able with [Visual C# Express](http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx).

 ## Build Medusa

 Medusa comes with a Visual Studio compatible Xamarin Studio solution file (**Medusa.sln**).
 Opening and building it with your IDE should work without any issues.
-Please note, that there is a dependency to Json.NET which you have to solve before the first bild.
+Please note, that there is a dependency to Json.NET which you have to solve before the first build.

 ### Dependencies
 Medusa uses [Json.NET](http://james.newtonking.com/json) to parse Json files but does not contain this packages.
 Just download the latest stable version and reference the project to it.
 To be portable between different OS types we experienced that Json.NET built for .NET 3.5 fits best.